mediachain/mediachain/docs/translators.md

 ### Want to write a translator?
-Please come by #tech in the [Mediachain Slack](http://slack.mediachain.io/) and we'll gladly give you a hand!
+Submit a pull request to [mediachain/schema-translators](https://github.com/mediachain/schema-translators).
+See [example](https://github.com/mediachain/schema-translators/pull/7/files).
+If you have questions, come by #tech in the [Mediachain Slack](http://slack.mediachain.io/) and we'll gladly give you a hand!